DataDog/hiring-engineers/answers.md

 	* https://app.datadoghq.com/account/settings#integrations/mysql

 <INSERT IMAGE OF SQL COMMANDS>
-For some reason I couldn't find the mysql.d/conf.yaml file.
+For some reason, I couldn't find the mysql.d/conf.yaml file.
 I had to create it and then fill it with example text from the DataDog documentation.

 <INSERT IMAGE OF SQL CONFIG>
 <INSERT IMAGE OF SQL HOST MAP>

 Creating My Metric Custom Agent Check
 This was the first point of friction that I experienced in the exercise.
 I don't have much experience with Python so I had to utilize a few resources to feel confident editing the .py example script.
-I started by creating the /conf.d/my_metric.yaml to match my /checks.d/my_metric.py file.
-I was able to find a method called "randint" from a class called "random".
+I started by creating the /conf.d/my_metric.yaml to correspond with my /checks.d/my_metric.py file.
+I found a method called "randint" from a class called "random".
 I used this resource: https://www.w3schools.com/python/ref_random_randint.asp

 <INSERT IMAGE OF MY_METRIC.PY>